SwitHak/SH-News-Board/README.md

 # SH-News-Board
-SH-News-Board is the place where i centralize links and interesting technical and papers related.
+SH-News-Board is the place where I centralize links and technical papers.